Martin Luther College

 • Entrants may submit as many entries as they wish.

-• Check out photo and essay specifications, judging criteria, and tips for entrants here.
+• Check out submission guidelines, photo and essay specifications, and judging criteria here.

 Prize